pH Balance and Skin Care

 Posted by Kathleen Flanagan on

-The pH scale measure how acidic or basic a substance is.
-It ranges from 0 to 14.
-A pH of 7 is neutral.
-A pH less than 7 is acidic and a pH greater than 7 is basic.
+The pH scale is a numerical representation that measures how acidic or basic a substance is, ranging from 0 to 14.
+A pH of 7 is neutral, with values less than 7 indicating acidity and values greater than 7 indicating basicity.
+Pure water is neutral, boasting a pH of 7.0.

-Alpha Peel 40% = pH 1.8
+• Alpha Peel 40%: pH 1.8

-Skin = pH 4.5 — 6.0
+• Skin: pH 4.5 – 6.0

 ← Older Post Newer Post →